Skip to main content

 Global Configuration

 Global configuration of NGINX cannot be changed.
 However, some of the configuration are set as optimally as possible.
-You can see more about the global configuration in this file.
+You can see more about the global configuration in the file.
 Some of the interesting configuration are:

 • TLSv1.2 is the minimum HTTPS version to support, which works for browsers as old as Windows 7 era (with IE 11), older browsers such as in Windows XP era will not be able to open your website.